philsinatra/IDM221/docs/syllabus.md

 - Working together on an assignment, sharing the computer files and programs involved, and then submitting individual copies of the assignment as one’s own individual work
 - Students are urged to consult with individual faculty members, academic departments, or recognized handbooks in their field if in doubt regarding issues of plagiarism.

-## Drexel University Policy on Cheating:
+## Drexel University Policy on Cheating

 Cheating is an act or an attempted act of deception by which a student seeks to misrepresent that he or she has mastered information on an academic exercise that he/she has not mastered.
 Examples include, but are not limited to: